aapkitechtube/projectmanager/README.md

 # Project - Manager
-This is a projet for which helps the manget to assign the task to a user and track the task
+This is a projet for which helps the manager to assign the task to a user and track the task